peteroupc/encoding/api/com.upokecenter.text.Encodings.md

  readable data stream.

 * `static ICharacterEncoding GetEncoding(String name)`<br>
- Returns a character encoding from the given name.
+ Returns a character encoding from the specified name.

 * `static ICharacterEncoding GetEncoding(String name,
  boolean forEmail)`<br>
- Returns a character encoding from the given name.
+ Returns a character encoding from the specified name.

 * `static ICharacterEncoding GetEncoding(String name,
  boolean forEmail,
  boolean allowReplacement)`<br>
- Returns a character encoding from the given name.
+ Returns a character encoding from the specified name.

 * `static String InputToString(ICharacterInput reader)`<br>
  Reads Unicode characters from a character input and converts them to a